-- No individual may be involved directly in determining his or her remuneration.
-External advice in relation to remuneration will be sought, where appropriate; - Remuneration disclosure to shareholders will at a minimum comply with the requirements of legislation and Accounting Standards and reflect all benefits including: - Base pay and benefits; - Short term performance incentives; - Long term incentives including options and performance rights; - Post employment benefits including superannuation; and - Termination benefits. - Incentive payments for executives are related to Company performance, individual performance against goals, market conditions and independent expert advice where appropriate and may include options and/or performance rights over shares in the Company granted under the McPherson's Limited Employee Share/Option Purchase Plan or the McPherson's Limited Employee Performance Rights Plan at the discretion of the Board or the Nomination and Remuneration Committee; and - Remuneration for non-executive Directors is determined by the Nomination and Remuneration Committee within a maximum aggregate amount approved by shareholders from time to time at the Annual General Meeting.
+■ No individual may be involved directly in determining his or her remuneration.
+External advice in relation to remuneration will be sought, where appropriate;

+- Remuneration disclosure to shareholders will at a minimum comply with the requirements of legislation and Accounting Standards and reflect all benefits including: - Base pay and benefits; - Short term performance incentives; - Long term incentives including options and performance rights; - Post employment benefits including superannuation; and - Termination benefits. - Incentive payments for executives are related to Company performance, individual performance against goals, market conditions and independent expert advice where appropriate and may include options and/or performance rights over shares in the Company granted under the McPherson's Limited Employee Performance Rights Plan at the discretion of the Board or the Nomination and Remuneration Committee; and - Remuneration for non-executive Directors is determined by the Board within a maximum aggregate amount approved by shareholders from time to time at the Annual General Meeting.
 Non-executive Directors are not entitled to participate in any incentive scheme.